Chubbyman2/waifu-list-frontend/README.md

 # waifu-list-frontend
 This is the front end for my waifu list.
-It's supposed to display the list just like in the previous version's back end, but now using React.
-However, the back end is hosted without an SSL certificate, and all front end hosting services reroute HTTP requests to HTTPS.
-As such, the hosted version doesn't fully work, but rest assured, the local deployment does.
+Currently it's same design as my old one, just with all the functionality implemented with React.
+I thought I'd start simple.
+Also, I'm really bad at UI/UX design.
+But, at long last, may I present: <a href="https://charles-waifu-list.web.app/">My finished waifu list!</a>

 ## Getting Started
 To get started locally, clone the repo and install the necessary dependencies (React, Axiom).
 Then: